MetaMask/SIPs/SIPS/sip-30.md

 Permission to request `snap_listEntropySources` is endowed on any snap that has the permissions `snap_getEntropy`, `snap_getBip44Entropy`, `snap_getBip32Entropy` and/or `snap_getBip32PublicKey`.

-If a snap requests a list of available entropy sources, the wallet MUST return a list of `EntropySource` objects.
+If a snap requests a list of available entropy sources, the client MUST return a list of `EntropySource` objects.

 The client MUST have a primary entropy source, which is used when no source is specified.
 In the list of available entropy sources, the primary source MUST be marked as `primary: true`.

 #### Handling Entropy Requests

-If a snap requests entropy and includes the `source` parameter for an entropy source of type `mnemonic`, the wallet MUST return entropy corresponding to that source, if it exists.
+If a snap requests entropy and includes the `source` parameter for an entropy source of type `mnemonic`, the client MUST return entropy corresponding to that source, if it exists.

-If the source does not exist, the wallet MUST respond with an error.
+If the source does not exist, the client MUST respond with an error.

-If the request does not include the `source` parameter, the wallet MUST return entropy from the primary source.
+If the request does not include the `source` parameter, the client MUST return entropy from the primary source.

 #### Creating Accounts